Novus Atlas Absolutissimus... Die Wasser-Welt, oder See-Atlas. |

 "Mar di India", covers the area between the Cape of Good Hope and Korea (INS: CORAI) and Japan.
 It owes its importance to the rendering of the coastline of Australia, which bears the name 'TERRA DEL ZUR'.
 Of the results of the Carstensz expedition in 1623, only those of the ship Pera on the West Coast of Cape York Peninsula are shown.
 The results of the voyage of the Arnhem are omitted.
 The discoveries of the Vianen in 1628 are rendered.

-Much attention is paid to the Northern region, a water way considered for a long time for reaching the East.
-The Pole maps both in circular form rank among the highlight of Dutch map making and are decorated with whaling and maritime scenes.
-The chart of the South pole "Polus Antarcticus", is predating the first appearance of New Zealand and Van Dieman's Land
+Much attention is paid to the Northern region, a waterway considered for a long time for reaching the East.
+The Pole maps, both in circular form, rank among the highlights of Dutch map-making and are decorated with whaling and maritime scenes.
+The chart of the South pole, "Polus Antarcticus", predates the first appearance of New Zealand and Van Dieman's Land

 Tabula Anemographica Seu Pyxis Nautica. . . oder des See-Compasses. . .